markerikson/react-redux-links/webpack-tutorials.md

 - **Webpack - From Apprentice to Journeyman**
   http://presentations.survivejs.com/webpack-from-apprentice-to-journeyman/#/
-  A presentation from Juho Vepsäläinen of the core Webpack team, explaining the basics of Webpack.
+  A presentation from Juho VepsÃ¤lÃ¤inen of the core Webpack team, explaining the basics of Webpack.

 - **Webpack - From Journeyman to Master**
   https://presentations.survivejs.com/webpack-from-journeyman-to-master/#/